sendgrid/docs/source/Classroom/Basics/Account/account_sign_up_faq.md

 {% anchor h3 %}Why don't I have all the credits available on my paid plan?{% endanchor %}

 Until you complete the required verification steps, you will only be able to send up to 100 emails per day.
-Once you complete the steps oresented, your credit usage limits will be unlocked
+Once you complete the steps presented, your credit usage limits will be unlocked

 {% anchor h3 %}How do I resend the verification email?{% endanchor %}

-You can resend the verification to the email address you specified during the initial signup form by heading to the [verification guide](https://app.sendgrid.com/guide) and clicking "Resend in the "Comnfirm your Email Address" step.
+You can resend the verification to the email address you specified during the initial signup form by heading to the [verification guide](https://app.sendgrid.com/guide) and clicking "Resend in the "Confirm your Email Address" step.

 {% anchor h3 %}What if I entered my email address incorrectly?{% endanchor %}